liamegan/fxhash-helpers/README.md

 <a name="FXRandVec3"></a>

 ## FXRandVec3
-Returns a vec3, expressed as an array, populated with random numbers
+Returns a 3-dimensional vector, expressed as an array, populated with random numbers
 ```
 FXRandVec3(); // [.1234, .57351, .01234]
 ```